 Music docs are a dime a dozen these days.
 And no matter how interesting the personal lives of the artists themselves — no matter what adversity they’ve overcome en route to the top, or what setbacks they’ve encountered once they reach it — the movies inevitably wind up feeling more or less the same: so much superficial fan service, the film equivalent of another hefty coffee-table book for the collection, glorified homages to the underappreciated genius of the musicians in question.
 But can a musician ever be overappreciated?

 Kenny G certainly doesn’t identify as such.
-(Turns out, most of his millions come from a savvy Starbucks invention early on.
+(Turns out, some of his millions come from a savvy Starbucks investment early on.
 The film also informs us that he’s just as passionate about golf and flying as he is about playing sax.)
 There’s a lot you may not know about Kenny G, even if there are few places one can escape his influence.
 His soaring, slightly reedy, feel-good melodies are the musical wallpaper of our lives, the eye-glazing background accompaniment of shopping-mall escalator rides and ’90s hold music.
 They’re also the tunes that thousands have chosen to play at their weddings, or to which you may well have been conceived.
 So what is it about that sound that makes the experts wince?